 Just when you thought that you had your skin routine down pat, we’re about to shake things up with a cleansing method that will have you both excited and...maybe a little skeptical.
 That's right, we're talking about Oil Cleansing.
 You've heard about it everywhere.
 It's been dubbed the 'Holy Grail' of cleansing.
 Oil cleansing connoisseurs rave about how it's changed their lives.
-I mean, it sounds great...but putting more oil on your oily or acne-prone skin just feels counter-intuitive.
-We get it.
-Today, we’re bringing the facts and breaking down how oil cleansing works, the massive benefits of using this method for oily or acne-prone skin, and why conventional cleansers are so 2000.
+I mean, it sounds great...but putting more oil on your oily or acne-prone skin?
+It feels counter-intuitive, we get it.
+Today, we’re bringing the facts and breaking down how oil cleansing works, the massive benefits of oil cleansing for oily or acne-prone skin, and why conventional cleansers are so 2000.

 So first things first - why oil and why cleanse with it?
 To better understand the why, we need to first discuss the how.
 As in, how does the oil cleansing method even work?

 When it comes to our skin, we've been programmed to think that washing with warm water will do the trick.
 Add a surfactant-based (aka. soap-based) cleanser to the mix that foams and bubbles, and voila - squeaky clean.
 However, this old method misses three major marks:

 1. Our skin’s top layer primarily consists of oil, also known as sebum.
 When we cleanse with a water-based cleanser, we aren’t really digging deep into the layers of our skin and pores and cleaning them.
 The water just sort of sits on top.
 The best example of this?
 Think of when you heat water and oil for a sautéed meal in a skillet.
 The water and oil don’t combine.
 Along the same lines, water-based ingredients alone are incapable of clearing excess sticky sebum - and all of the pollution, bacteria, etc. that accumulates with it - out of your pores.
 Only oil can do that.
 It's science - like dissolves like.